How to use lube

 When should I use lube?

 We recommend you don’t substitute foreplay for lube.
-If the lady’s not ready, don’t think “I’m horny, she’s taking too long, let’s lube her up and get on with it”.
-However, if she’s mentally ready for sex, just her vagina is misbehaving for one reason or another, using lubricant’s a good option.
+If the vagina is not ready, don’t think “I’m horny, this is taking too long, let’s lube it up and get on with it”.
+However, if your partner is mentally ready for sex, just their vagina is misbehaving for one reason or another, using lubricant’s a good option.

-But even if she’s naturally as slippery as an eel, lube can still be used to enhance your lovemaking.
+But even if the vagina is naturally as slippery as an eel, lube can still be used to enhance your lovemaking.
 It makes hand jobs easier, increases the pleasure of finger-love, and makes the actual sex slippier, slidier and more fun.
 Fancy some self-love?
 Lube can make masturbating more thrilling, help sex toys get where you want them and increase sensation.

 How do I use lubricant?